 Conclusion

-Consequently, we conclude that the evidence is insufficient to support a meaningful difference in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 across clusters B and D. However, this does not confirm the absence of a difference—only that our study lacked sufficient evidence to detect one.
-Future research with a larger sample may help clarify this relationship.
+Based on these findings, we conclude that the data are insufficient to support a meaningful difference in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 between municipalities in clusters B and D. This does not confirm the absence of a difference, only that the study lacked sufficient statistical power to detect one.
+Future research with larger sample sizes may help clarify this relationship.

 License